MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

   - **Suspend user** – Suspend the user from the application.
     > [!NOTE]
-    > If your Azure Active Directory (Azure AD) is set to automatically sync with the users in your Active Directory on-premises environment the settings in the on-premises environment will override the Azure AD settings and this governance action will be reverted.
+    > If your Microsoft Entra ID is set to automatically sync with the users in your Active Directory on-premises environment the settings in the on-premises environment will override the Microsoft Entra settings and this governance action will be reverted.

   - **Require user to sign in again** – Signs the user out and requires them to sign in again.

   - **Confirm user compromised** - Set the user's risk level to high.
-This causes the relevant policy actions defined in Azure AD to be enforced.
-For more information How Azure AD works with risk levels, see [How does Azure AD use my risk feedback](/azure/active-directory/identity-protection/howto-identity-protection-risk-feedback#how-does-azure-ad-use-my-risk-feedback).
+This causes the relevant policy actions defined in Microsoft Entra ID to be enforced.
+For more information How Microsoft Entra ID works with risk levels, see [How does Microsoft Entra ID use my risk feedback](/azure/active-directory/identity-protection/howto-identity-protection-risk-feedback#how-does-azure-ad-use-my-risk-feedback).

   ![Defender for Cloud Apps activity policy governance actions.](media/activity-policy-ref6.png)

 ## Revoke an OAuth app and notify user

 For Google Workspace and Salesforce, it's possible to revoke permission to an OAuth app or to notify the user that they should change the permission.
-When you revoke permission it removes all permissions that were granted to the application under "Enterprise Applications" in Azure AD.
+When you revoke permission it removes all permissions that were granted to the application under "Enterprise Applications" in Microsoft Entra ID.

 1. On the **Google** or **Salesforce** tabs on the **App governance** page, select the three dots at the end of the app row and select **Notify user**.
 By default, the user will be notified as follows: *You authorized the app to access your Google Workspace account.
 This app conflicts with your organization's security policy.
 Reconsider giving or revoking the permissions you gave this app in your Google Workspace account.
 To revoke app access, go to: <https://security.google.com/settings/security/permissions?hl=en&pli=1>  Select the app and select 'Revoke access' on the right menu bar.* You can customize the message that is sent.
 2. You can also revoke permissions to use the app for the user.
 Select the icon at the end of the app row in the table and selecting **Revoke app**.
 For example: